Magdalena Firlit logo

 Pitfalls (challenges) of implementing EBM

 We have now launched a new Scrum.org course – Professional Agile Leadership – Evidence-Based Management (EBM), and it is an exceptional occasion to share my experience with implementing the framework.
 I have been actively working with the Evidence-Based Management (EBM) framework since 2015.
-Attempts have been incorporated in different environments, including large corporations, medium-sized companies,
+Attempts have been incorporated in different environments, including large corporations, medium-sized companies, and start-ups.
+In this article, I am sharing my best knowledge, practice and… struggles.
+The reason to use EBM in complex environments is to

 Read More »